 Dirty Connections

-Are usually caused by a weeping of battery acid at the battery poles.
-The acid then crystallizes causing high resistance, it looks like a white chalky build up on the connectors.
+Dirty connections are usually caused by the weeping of battery acid at the battery poles.
+The acid then crystallizes, causing high resistance; it looks like a white, chalky build-up on the connectors.

 Cleaning Connections

-To clean the connections, add a couple of spoons of baking soda and a small amount of water, poor this on to the build up of acid on the connections and battery poles.
+To clean the connections, add a couple of spoons of baking soda and a small amount of water and pour this onto the acid build-up on the connections and battery poles.

-The soda neutralises and removes the acid, you'll need gloves and protective eye wear.
+The soda neutralizes and removes the acid; you’ll need gloves and protective eyewear.
 After removing the acid, go ahead and remove the connectors and give them a good cleaning with a wire brush or sandpaper.

-It's usually only wet batteries that leak, so best to check your electrolyte level and top up if necessary.
-As you know acid will burn the skin and eyes, so, you know, gloves etc.
+However, it’s usually only wet batteries that leak, so best to check your electrolyte level and top up if necessary.
+As you know, the acid will burn the skin and eyes, so, you know, gloves, etc.

 Jump Starting

-You'll need jump leads and any 12 volt vehicle.
-Most cars, trucks and even Hybrids have a regular 12 volt battery fitted, sometimes finding it is the hardest part.
-If you're unsure of the voltage, when you find the battery, a sticker on the casing will indicate 12v.
+You’ll need jump leads and any 12-volt vehicle.
+Most cars, trucks, and even Hybrids have a regular 12-volt battery fitted somewhere.
+Sometimes, finding it is the hardest part.
+If you’re unsure of the voltage, when you find the battery, a sticker on the casing will indicate 12v.

-Of course your battery might just be faulty, jump starting will probably get you rolling but the problem will still be there.
+Of course, your battery might be faulty; jump-starting will probably get you rolling, but the problem will still be there.
+You can test using a voltmeter test tool, which I’ve listed here on the “Small engine repair tools” page.

 Battery Testing

-To keep your battery in top condition over winter, you'll need a battery charger.
-I recommend a trickle/smart charger, they're simple to use, pop on the colour coded crocodile clips and plug it in, that's it.
-Forget it till next spring, then simply turn the key and mow.
+You’ll need a battery charger to keep your battery in top condition over winter.
+I recommend a trickle/smart charger; they’re simple to use; pop on the color-coded crocodile clips, plug it in, and that’s it.
+Forget it till next spring, then turn the key and mow.

-Batteries work best and last longer when their state of charge is maintained, off season charging is always advised.
-Check out "Battery Charging".
+Batteries work best and last longer when their state of charge is maintained; off-season charging is always advised.
+Check out “Mower winter storage video.”

 Faulty Solenoid

-Hey, if your feeling lucky and you don't want to do the diagnosing part, I understand.
+Hey, if you feel lucky and don’t want to do the diagnosing part, I understand.
 So, if your battery is full and the cables are tight, go ahead and replace the starter solenoid.
-They're cheap and easy to fit.
+They’re cheap and easy to fit.

 Where's the Solenoid?

-Often just finding the starter solenoid can be challenging, I sometimes think that they hide them for fun.
-If you don't find it under the hood, try under the rear wheel, behind gas tank or under the seat.
+Often just finding the starter solenoid can be challenging; I sometimes think that they hide them for fun.
+If you don’t find it under the hood, try under the rear wheel, behind the gas tank, or under the seat.

 Testing

-Testing for this condition is a matter of turning the engine by hand anti-clockwise.
-Some engines will have a cover over the flywheel, if so, try turning the crankshaft with ratchet and socket, from the underside of the engine.
+Testing for this condition involves turning the engine by hand anti-clockwise.
+Some engines will have a cover over the flywheel; if so, try turning the crankshaft with a ratchet and socket from the underside of the engine.

-If turning the motor anti-clockwise frees it up - you found your problem, the starter motor is binding.
-Usually a spray of wd40 on the starter gear head will fix it.
-If your lucky you can get the straw of the wd40 directed at the gear head without removing any covers.
+If turning the motor anti-clockwise frees it up – you have found your problem: the starter motor is binding.
+Usually, a spray of WD40 on the starter gearhead will fix it.
+If you are lucky, you can get the straw of the WD40 directed at the gearhead without removing any covers.

 Starters can bind for other reasons - worn bearings, worn gear head, misaligned or loose starter motor.